AndysRobotics/microFramework/README.md

 ### data-for, data-each & data-each-index

-The 'data-for` attribute is available on any html tag.
+The `data-for` attribute is available on any html tag.
 The value of this attribute will be a path within `mfw.data`.
 If the data obtained from the path is not iterable, this tag will do nothing.

 `data-each` does not have a value.
 The element must be a direct child of the element with the `data-for` attribute.
 The element with this attribute will become the template for each array item found in the `mfw.data` path being evaluated.